Emida, Idaho: Demographics

 The 2000 census recorded a population of 684 with an average household income of $27,578.
 The median age in the tabulation area is 41.2 and the average household size is 2.51.

 Schools

 Within the St. Maries School District #41, the town's children go to the K-6 Upriver school in Fernwood, then St. Maries Middle School and St. Maries High School in St. Maries.
 Emida formerly operated its own school, built in 1939.

 Ski area

 Southwest of Emida and just east of Highway 6 is the site of North–South Ski Bowl, a former alpine ski area in the Hoodoo Mountains.
 Once owned by Washington State University in Pullman, and later by its students, it was also known as the St. Joe Ski Bowl, and the Emida Ski Bowl.
 With an aging chairlift and inconsistent snowfall at a low elevation, alpine skiing was discontinued in the 1990s.
-The access from the highway is now a "Park 'n Ski" area for cross-country skiing (photo) and the ski area is home to the Palouse Divide Lodge, a private retreat.
+The access from the highway is now a "Park 'n Ski" area for cross-country skiing and the ski area is home to the Palouse Divide Lodge, a private retreat.